EU Pay Transparency Directive: an international approach

 What is the current implementation status and timing?

-Legislative amendments are being proposed to CBA nr 25 (equal pay between men and women for equal work or work of equal value) and CBA nr 38 (guidelines for fair, transparent and non-discriminatory recruitment and selection processes).
-The group of social partners are also working on a new law to transpose the Directive.
+A group of social partners is currently working on proposed legislative amendments to CBA nr 25 (equal pay between men and women for equal work or work of equal value) and CBA nr 38 (guidelines for fair, transparent and non-discriminatory recruitment and selection processes).
+The group of social partners, as well as the competent ministry, are also working on a new law to transpose the Directive.

 Which workers are in scope?